opengisch/QField-docs/documentation/how-to/attachments.en.md

 1. Go to *QFieldSync plugin > Layers Properties*
 2. Choose the layer, the field and configure the expression

 Use expressions to specify the path of the attachments.
-By default, pictures are saved into the "DCIM" folder with a timestamp as name.
+By default, pictures are saved into the "DCIM" folder, audio are saved into the "audio" folder and videos are saved into "video" with a timestamp as name.

 !![picture path](../assets/images/picture_path.png)